karlmorand/resume/kjm_resume.md

 **Software Engineer**
 _February 2017 - August 2017_
-Built custom visualization interface for a healthcare app that enabled patients to chart their symptoms over time and see how they compared to other patients.
-Maintained and upgraded the ChoreMonster web interface as well as the company Wordpress site.
+I built a custom visualization interface for a healthcare app that enabled patients to chart their symptoms over time and see how they compared to other patients.
+I also maintained and upgraded the ChoreMonster web interface as well as the company Wordpress site.

 - React
 - Ruby on Rails